 Delfast believes that his police e-bike can deliver significant savings as well.
 Compared to electric motorcycles, the company estimates that its e-bikes cost around € 2.000 less per year in maintenance and operating costs, not to mention the much lower purchase price.

-Tests and negotiations are already underway with over 20 police departments to introduce the Top Cop e-bikes, which can be customized with a variety of tactical accessories.
-The standard equipment consists of a siren, enhanced headlights, cargo compartment, GPS locator and engine block.
+Tests and negotiations are already underway with over 20 police departments to introduce Top Cop e-bikes, which can be customized with a variety of tactical accessories.
+The standard equipment consists of a siren, enhanced headlights, load compartment, GPS locator and engine block.

 On balance it's a good deal